Which group sales proposals usually make it on a meeting planner's short list?

 Or, a proposal that reflects the personality of the hotel sales manager AND offers targeted solutions that address the planner’s goals?

-To hit your sales goals, your proposal better be impressing clients with every word instead of stopping your ambitious sale dead in its tracks.
+To hit your sales goals, your better be impressing clients with every word instead of stopping your ambitious sale dead in its tracks.

 So, ditch the one-size-fits-all template that is shared amongst your sales team.
 Planners want to work with a person, not a robot.